 For more consult Francine Shapiro’s library of EMDR research

-I’m a qualified EMDR Consultant meaning that I supervise other EMDR clinicians, as my expertise in this trauma treatment has been assessed and validated by the registering body EMDR Association of Australia.
+I’m a qualified EMDR Consultant meaning that I supervise other EMDR clinicians, as my expertise in this trauma treatment has been assessed and validated by the registering bodies of the EMDR Association of Australia and the EMDR Association of UK & Ireland.